 - BED COVERS.
 I use these light-weight quilts (Overstock) as bed covers that go over all the bedding.
-They’re pretty, minimal, and light and act as a protective shield keeping the cats and their dander away from the actual duvet etc. I do this because it’s so much easier to just toss this quiltlet in the wash than it is to do all the bedding every time a cat jumps/sleep on the bed.
-I use these in our sleeping bedrooms as well just as an extra protection.
+They’re pretty, minimal, and act as a protective shield keeping the cats and their dander away from the duvet etc. I do this because it’s so much easier to just toss this quiltlet in the wash than it is to do all the bedding every time a cat naps on the bed.
+I use these in all our bedrooms as well just as an extra protection.
 I mean, it can’t hurt, and they’re beautiful too.
 Win win!

 - LAUNDRY.
-I’m careful never to wear any clothing I’ve touched the cats with to bed.
+I never wear any clothing I’ve touched the cats with to bed.
 I have a separate drawer for sleeping clothes and this prevents any transfer of allergens from clothing to sleeping area.

 - NETI POT.
-Sorry if this might seem gross to some of you but it’s real life so I’m sharing.
+Sorry if this might seem gross but it’s real life so I’m sharing.
 My husband does a nasal rinse twice a day.
 He finds it helps him a LOT and he just uses salt water.
 I think this is the neti pot he has: Amazon, but as you can see there are a ton of different options: Amazon.

 - MEDICATION.
-Finally, my husband has allergy meds which he does NOT take regularly but he has it on hand so just incase he does start sneezing, he can take one and it’ll clear up his symptoms for 24 hours.
-It’s a last resort but I’d say he takes about 1 or 2 per month.
-It’s just good to have them on hand just in case, however, the measures we take listed above usually eliminate the need for any medication.
+My husband has allergy meds which he does NOT take regularly but he has on hand so if he does start sneezing, he can take one and it’ll clear up his symptoms for 24 hours.
+It’s a last resort but he probably takes about 1 or 2 per month.
+They’re good to have on hand just in case, however, the measures we take listed above usually eliminate the need for any medication.

 So these are basically how we deal with having a house full of cats and someone who is allergic to cats living in the same space.
 It’s taken a lot of trial and error but I’m happy to say that we’re finally at a place where we’ve created a home in which an allergic person can live with cats without issues!